MLOps: Model management, deployment, lineage and monitoring with Azure Machine Learning

 You also provide the configuration of the target deployment platform.
 For example, the VM family type, available memory, and number of cores when deploying to Azure Kubernetes Service.

 When the image is created, components required by Azure Machine Learning are also added.
-For example, assets needed to run the web service and interact with IoT Edge.
+For example, assets needed to run the web service.

 Batch scoring is supported through ML pipelines.
 For more information, see Batch predictions on big data.